Complex vs convex Morse functions and geodesic open books: Introduction

 \section{Introduction}

-Let $\S$ be a closed and oriented surface equipped with a Riemannian metric.
+Let $\S$ be a closed and oriented surface.
 The bundle of cooriented lines tangent to $\S$ (aka the space of cooriented contact elements), which we denote by $V(\S)$ in this paper, is defined as the set of pairs $(q, L)$ where $q \in \S$ and $L$ is a cooriented line in $T_q\S$.
-One can identify $V(\S)$ with the unit tangent bundle $ST\S$ as well as with the unit cotangent bundle $ST^*\S$.
+When $\S$ is equipped with a Riemannian metric, one can identify $V(\S)$ with the unit tangent bundle $ST\S$ as well as with the unit cotangent bundle $ST^*\S$.
 As an oriented $3$-manifold, $ST^*\S$ (resp. $ST\S$) is diffeomorphic to the circle bundle over~$\S$ with Euler number $-\chi (\S)$ (resp. $\chi (\S)$).
 We orient the circle bundle $V(\S)$ so that it is fiber and orientation preserving diffeomorphic to $ST^*\S$.

 Let $DT^*\S$ denote the disk cotangent bundle, which is a disk bundle over $\S$ with Euler number $-\chi (\S)$, whose boundary is $ST^*\S$.
 Let $\lambda$ denote the Liouville $1$-form on $T^*\S$.
 Under the identification of $ST^*\S$ with $V(\S)$, the canonical contact structure $\xi =\ker \lambda|_{ST^*\S}$ on $ST^*\S$ coincides with the canonical contact structure on $V(\S)$, which we again denote by $\xi$ throughout the article.